ksm26/Prompt-Compression-and-Query-Optimization/README.md

 # 📊 [Prompt Compression and Query Optimization](https://www.deeplearning.ai/short-courses/prompt-compression-and-query-optimization/)

 🔍 Welcome to the "Prompt Compression and Query Optimization" course!
-Instructed by Richmond Alake, Developer Advocate at MongoDB, this course will equip you with the skills to optimize the performance and cost-efficiency of large-scale Retrieval Augmented Generation (RAG) applications by integrating traditional database features with vector search capabilities.
+Course will equip you with the skills to optimize the performance and cost-efficiency of large-scale Retrieval Augmented Generation (RAG) applications by integrating traditional database features with vector search capabilities.

 ## Course Summary
 In this course, you'll learn to optimize large-scale RAG applications by integrating vector search capabilities with traditional database operations.
 Here’s what you can expect to learn and experience: